Updated June 3, 2023

 Things to Remember about Change Cases in Excel

 - Three functions help to convert the text from one case to another case.

-- Proper converts any case text into a format of the first letter of the word will be upper case.
+- Properly convert any case text into a format of the word’s first letter will be upper case.

-- If we want to take help of word document, we can copy the text from excel and paste the text in a word document and use the shortcut Shift + F3 to convert the text to upper, lower and first letter upper formats.
-Now copy from word and paste it in excel.
+- If we want to take the help of a Word document, we can copy the text from Excel and paste the text into a Word document and use the shortcut Shift + F3 to convert the text to upper, lower, and first letter upper formats.
+Now copy from Word and paste it into Excel.

 This is a guide to Change Case in Excel.
-Here we discuss how to Change Case in Excel along with practical examples and downloadable excel template.
+Here we discuss how to change cases in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –